-&lt;sup>3 A distractor is an incorrect response that may appear to be a plausible correct response to a student who has not mastered the skill or concept being tested.
+3 A distractor is an incorrect response that may appear to be a plausible correct response to a student who has not mastered the skill or concept being tested.

-New Mathematics Rubrics and Scoring Policies
+Mathematics Rubrics and Scoring Policies

-The 2014 Grade 5 Common Core Mathematics Test will use rubrics and scoring policies similar to those used in 2013.
-Both the 2014 Mathematics 2-point and 3-point Rubrics have changed to more clearly reflect the new demands called for by the CCLS.
-Similarly, scoring policies have been amended to better address the CCLS Mathematics Standards.
-The new Mathematics Rubrics are as follows:
+The 2015 Grade 5 Common Core Mathematics Test will use rubrics and scoring policies similar to those used in 2014.
+Both the 2014 Mathematics 2-point and 3-point Rubrics were changed to more clearly reflect the new demands called for by the CCLS.
+Similarly, scoring policies were amended to better address the CCLS Mathematics Standards.
+The Mathematics Rubrics are as follows: